expo/expo/docs/pages/update-spec/expo-sfv-0.md

 Structured Field Values for HTTP, [IETF RFC 8941](https://tools.ietf.org/html/rfc8941), is a proposal to formalize header syntax and facilitate nested data.

-Since it is still a work in progress, expo maintains a custom version that only implements the following subset of the protocol defined in [IETF RFC 8941](https://tools.ietf.org/html/rfc8941):
+Since it is still a work in progress, Expo maintains a custom version that only implements the following subset of the protocol defined in [IETF RFC 8941](https://tools.ietf.org/html/rfc8941):
-  * All Key values.
+  * All key values
-  * String, Integer, and Decimal Items.
+  * String, integer, and decimal items
-  * Dictionaries.
+  * Dictionaries